unstoppabledomains/dev-docs/developer-toolkit/resolution-service/endpoints/get-records-for-owner-addresses.md

 ## Returns

-An object with a `data` field contains a list of domain details and some meta about the request.
+An object with a `data` field that contains a list of domain details and some meta about the request.

 * `data`: (array) An array with the data and metadata of domains owned by a wallet address.
     * `id`: (string) The domain ID.